1 Based on a 2025 survey conducted by Gen, the company behind LifeLock.

 Banks are less likely to refund scammed money if you used an alternative payment method, such as a wire, cash, a gift card, or a payment app.
 Some types of insurance may reimburse you after a scam, such as homeowner’s or renter’s insurance, cyber insurance, or business crime insurance.

-- Open a dispute with the payment app: If you sent funds to a scammer via a payment app like Venmo, PayPal, or Zelle, you can try and dispute the transaction with the payment app company directly.
+- Open a dispute with the payment app: If you sent funds to a scammer via a payment app like Venmo, PayPal, or Zelle, you can try to dispute the transaction with the payment app company directly.

 How to avoid online scams targeting your bank account